5 Best Kananaskis Larch Hikes for Golden Needles This Fall- 2026

 View from Pocaterra Trail with mountains in the background, golden larches lining the valley, and Pocaterra’s golden slopes in the foreground

-Another mountain view showing off the varying textures of the background mountains
+Pocaterra view showcasing the varying textures of the background mountains

 View of Pocaterra Ridge lined with golden larches and distant mountains in the background

-View of the mountains and ridge before I start crossing it
+View of the mountains and ridge before starting to cross it

 The trail can get busy, especially on weekends and during peak larch season.
 Expect a full parking lot by 9:00 am.
 You can hike it as a point-to-point route or an out-and-back, depending on your plans.
 The point-to-point version starts at Highwood Pass and finishes at Little Highwood, offering variety and fewer crowds after the initial climb.
 Many hikers turn back at the ridge, but continuing the full route rewards you with quiet moments and sweeping views across the Highwood Range.